dataegret/pg-utils/README.md

-## Usefull DBA tools by PostgreSQL-Consulting.com
+## Useful DBA tools by PostgreSQL-Consulting.com
 ### 83compat.sql

 ### check_are_all_subscribed.sql